acli/omni-news/README.md

 Because their language codes are non-standard, what a lot of these codes mean is anyone’s guess.
-They don’t really provide a cross reference table or any other kind of explanation anywhere.
+They don’t provide a cross reference table, aria labels or really any other kind of explanation anywhere.

 Sometimes, after the script downloads a fresh copy of the schedule it will not find any schedule for that day.